jshores281/Restful_API_model-1/readme.md

 # RestFUL API model test

-- Restful API model will be my standardized model for how restful API backends should work moving forward.
+- Restful API model standardized for how restful API backends.

 - This is a test run on making a fully functioning restful api with falcon, sqlalchemy, marshmellow and mysql.